 What is a Merchant Cash Advance?

-A merchant cash advance is a lending option for businesses that might not have the time or means to obtain a traditional loan.
+A cash advance is a lending option for businesses that might not have the time or means to obtain a traditional loan.
 This is a direct cash advance, usually paid in 24 to 48 hours, based solely upon the company’s credit card sales.
 Business owners who are short on cash utilize this type of loan to get easy funding based on sales rather than their credit history and the state of the business.

 This can be done quicker because the advance lender can easily review credit card receipts to determine the ability of a business to repay its loan in a timely manner.
 MCA providers also place different weight on credit and risk potential, allowing them to offer a higher approval rating to businesses than a traditional lender or bank.
 However, the rates and terms of these loans are also going to be different as a result, so it is imperative that you understand exactly what you are getting before you sign anything.

 Interest, Fees, and Other Information to Know

 Typically, a loan is repaid by the borrower making or setting up payments from their bank account on a structure schedule until the loan has been satisfied.
 However, since a merchant cash advance is repaid with credit card sales, things work differently.
 Instead of a loan payment, you will have what is known as “holdback”.
 This is a percentage of your daily credit card sales, which is determined at the time of your application and approval, that is used to repay your loan.
 Typical loans require holdback of between 10 and 20 percent of daily credit card sales.

 The benefit to this is that repayment is based on your daily balance of credit card sales, which means you may be able to pay it off faster if you have a high volume of credit card transactions.
 Also, if things are slower on a certain day, the MCA provider will take less money.
 Essentially, you only pay back a percentage of what you bring in.
 This makes it nearly impossible to default on repaying a merchant cash advance, which is another great feature.